Vashu29/Camera_App_Sessions/README.md

 This App will securely saves the users captured image in private folder of there mobile phone Easy to found the particular session images using there session ID or the name

-40 % part of the project is referenced from the ProgrammingHunt channel
+This Android Project's 40 % part is referenced from the ProgrammingHunt channel

 User have to create different session ID so that each session ID stored individually which will prone to easy to navigate to the images
 Students can store there notes in specific folder